falkr/ttm4175/pages/day3.md

 **Note:** a warning message should appear the first time you connect since the certificates being used have never been exchanged before.
 It is okay to say "yes" and then type in your password.

+You now have access to the terminal of the Raspberry Pi, but without it being connected to monitor or keyboard.
+You access it remotely.
+In this way, it could really be anywhere else in the world.
+On your deks, in a room nearby, in a data center far away!

+Play around with some commands (`pwd`, `cd`, `ls`) to check if it is your Raspberry Pi and that navigation works as before, just via another computer.

+### Playing a sound...
+Remotely!

-Now that you are remotely controlling your Raspberry IP issue the following command to download a simple *wave* file:
+Now that you are remotely controlling your Raspberry IP issue the following command to download a simple sound file:

 ```bash
 curl https://ttm4175.iik.ntnu.no/onesmall.wav -O
 ```

+Connect the speaker from the box to the audio-connector of the Pi, and turn it on.
+(It may require some power, too.)

-And play it!
+And play the sound file with the following command:

 ```bash
 aplay onesmall.wav
 ```

 # Step 1: Setting up a web site